Springfield, Illinois: Tourism

-The Donner Party, a group of pioneers who resorted to cannibalism while snowbound during a winter in the Sierra Nevada mountains, began their journey West from Springfield.
+The Donner Party, a group of pioneers who resorted to cannibalism while snowbound during a winter in the Sierra Nevada mountains of California, began their journey West from Springfield.
 Springfield's Dana–Thomas House is among the best preserved and most complete of Frank Lloyd Wright's early "Prairie" houses.
 It was built in 1902–1904 and has many of the furnishings Wright designed for it.
 Springfield's Washington Park is home to Thomas Rees Memorial Carillon and the site of a carillon festival, held annually since 1962.
 In August, the city is the site of the Illinois State Fair at the Illinois State Fairgrounds.

 Although not born in Springfield, Lincoln is the city's most famous resident.
 He lived there for 24 years.
 The only home he ever owned is open to the public, seven days a week, free of charge, and operated by the National Park Service.

 Springfield has the area's largest amusement park, Knight's Action Park and Caribbean Water Park, which is open from May to September.
 The park also features and operates the city's only remaining drive-in theater, the Route 66 Twin Drive-In.